 I’m Fr.
 Marty John Miller, a Catholic priest of Opus Dei, helping people discover God in their ordinary lives.
-I was born, baptized and raised in idyllic Oregon, Illinois, where I learned about life and death, work and fun, love and sin, and, most importantly, God and His Mercy.
-I met Opus Dei in 1985 while an undergrad at Illinois State University.
-After a lot of theology, I was ordained in 2002, at Torreciudad, a beautiful Marian church near the birthplace of Saint Josemaria.
-After some time in iconic Chicago and mythical Pittsburgh, I now am based in epic Houston.
-From there I trek through south-central Texas, ministering sacraments, preaching the Word and giving spiritual guidance.
-If you’re in this area and would like to get to confession, check out the calendar below.
-If you’re bored, you can listen to my spiritual-garage music on the album Midwestern Holiday.
-You can email me at martyjohn@letsrepent.org.
-God bless y’always, and why not get the Led out as well?
-Ramble on!
+I was born and raised in idyllic Oregon, Illinois, where I learned about everything that really matters.
+I met Opus Dei while a student at Illinois State, and after lots of theology in Rome and Pamplona, Spain, I was ordained in 2002, at Torreciudad, near the hometown of Saint Josemaria.
+I’m now based in Houston, and from there I trek south-central Texas, ministering sacraments, preaching, and giving spiritual guidance.
+If you’re in this area and want to get to confession, check the calendar below, or you can email me at martyjohn@letsrepent.org.
+God bless!

 My Confession Calendar!